JusperLee/Speech-Separation-Paper-Tutorial/README.md

 This repository contains papers for pure speech separation and multimodal speech separation.

+If you have found the code for some of the articles below, welcome to add links.

 # Pure Speech Separation

 :heavy_check_mark: [Joint Optimization of Masks and Deep Recurrent Neural Networks for Monaural Source Separation, Po-Sen Huang, TASLP 2015] [[Paper]](https://arxiv.org/pdf/1502.04149) [[Code (posenhuang)]](https://github.com/posenhuang/deeplearningsourceseparation)